 If there is supporting literature available, I would recommend adding a citation to focusing on deaths below age 95 "since cause-specific coding practices above that age are less reliable."

 We thank the reviewer for this suggestion.
-We have added Rosenberg’s (1999) reference that shows that cause of death classification at high ages is difficult due to multi-morbidities.
+We have added Rosenberg’s (1999) reference that shows that cause of death classification at older ages is difficult to ascertain due to multi-morbidities.
 More specifically, to address the reviewer’s concern, we re-analyzed the data using cause-of-death data below age 85; this is the standard age cutoff used in the World Health organization and in the United Nations Population Division cause-of-death and mortality data, respectively.
 Moreover, about 99% of homicides are concentrated in ages below age 85 in 2017 (INEGI, 2017), thus our estimates do not change in major ways when we change the age in the upper bound.
 We have updated the results accordingly and found no major changes from the earlier version.

 We have added the next sentence in the methods section: